Gleejr/osticket-prereqs/README.md

 <p>
-2. Select "Create" to initiate the creation of a new resource group.
+2. Select 'Create' to initiate the creation of a new resource group.
 </p>
   <p>